nickpoorman/express-mongodb-form-middleware/README.md

 Extremely opinionated resource middleware for express and mongoDB.

-For the specific use case where you want to provide a view, validator, and persistence middleware for a resource.
+For the specific use case where you want to provide view, validator, and persistence middleware for a resource.

 This was created to save time when implementing a long multi-step form process.